elrnv/softy/softy-hdk/README.md

 1. Install Houdini 19.x.

 2. Launch Houdini to install an appropriate license.
-If this step is skipped the command-line steps below may faily or hang indefinitely.
+If this step is skipped the command-line steps below may fail or hang indefinitely.

 3. Install Visual Studio 2019